copernicus-mogley/zkav.club/README.md

 Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps — aiming to provide access to this previously exclusive knowledge to the entire world.

-In addition to livestreaming and recording, we invite curious individuals to learn alongside us, sharing our production skills and insights with those interested in amplifying their own communities.
+In addition to livestreaming and recording, we invite curious individuals to learn alongside us, sharing our production skills and insights.

 We don’t just document events — we foster a network of empowered creators who help grow our collective impact, amplifying the voices of our global communities.